The Importance Of Prototyping An Idea Before Launching A Busines

 As discussed above, an idea is never perfect in the beginning.
 It is only through trial and error that you can develop the perfect idea.
 Prototyping your idea will help you to get real feedback from the real customer.
 Based on the feedback that you receive, you can work on further improving the idea.
 Also, the feedback helps create a proper blueprint.

 Also, with the real feedback, it becomes easier to innovate your idea to raise its value in the market.
-Therefore, when collecting feedback about the prototype.
-Collect as much information as possible.
+You can use conjoint analysis method to collect as much information as possible.

 4. Saves money